ThomasFeher/armadillo/README.txt

   If you need to re-run cmake, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").

+  Caveat: out-of-tree builds are currently not supported; for example, creating a sub-directory called "build" and running cmake .. from within "build" is currently not supported.

 * Step 4:
   If you have access to root/administrator/superuser privileges, first enable the privileges (eg. through "su" or "sudo")